Closed

 Ineligible Costs and Activities

-- Costs for projects already funded under another Ministry program or a cultural development agreement
+- Costs linked to a project already funded under another Ministry program or a cultural development agreement

-- Work performed by the applicant, the owner, or related parties
+- Work carried out by the applicant, the owner, or related parties

 - Recurring operating or maintenance expenses